 One way to earn respect is to demonstrate responsibility.
 He can’t do this without your help and your coaching.

 Along with responsibility comes trust.
 This is a form of believing in your son.
 Trust suggests respect.
 Respect leads to trust.
 Trust accepted equals responsible behavior.

 Your son needs boundaries he can understand.
 There is more freedom with secure boundaries than without.
 Obviously, these vary with age and maturity.

-We’re not talking about stalking your son, checking up on him every instant or calling him to task for every detail.
-However, real world preparation must involve holding to account, following through, and the understanding that every choice he makes is potentially open for review.
+We’re not talking about stalking your son, checking up on him every instant, or calling him to task for every detail.
+However, real-world preparation must involve holding to account, following through, and the understanding that every choice he makes is potentially open for review.

-Your son needs your advice.
+Your son needs his dad to be his hero.Your son needs your advice.
 He needs you to teach him about love and respect.
-He needs his dad to tell and to show him how to treat other people.
-What is appropriate when it comes to girls?
+He needs his dad to tell him and to show him how to treat other people.
+What’s appropriate when interacting with girls?
 What is right and wrong?
 Your son needs you to talk to him about sex.

 Your son needs your example.
-If you’ve been a poor example, then he needs to hear you admit that and then he needs to see you find your way.
-He needs to have a dad around who he can look up to, model, admire, and emulate.
+If you’ve been a bad example, then he needs to hear you admit that and he needs to see you find your way.
+He needs to have a dad around who he can look up to, admire, and emulate.
 Your son needs his dad to be his hero.

 Sound off: What do you think is the most important thing our sons need from us as fathers?

 Huddle up with your kids and ask, “What is one thing you need from me?”